 Switch Abstraction Interface (SAI)

 The switch abstraction interface is a standardized C API to the switching ASIC.
 This API is normally implemented by an SDK specific to the Switch ASIC.
 More information on SAI is available at the SAI GitHub repository.

+Test Plan

 The SONiC build system executes automated tests for both unit and integration tests.
 We are investigating utilizing UNH IoL to perform open hardware integration testing for SONiC.

+Checklist for Maintenance

 Currently the code is maintained in GitHub and the development uses GitHub-based best practices.
 All code changes are reviewed publicly (using GitHub’s online code review tools) and approved by a repository maintainer.
 Sonic consists of a list of repositories each of which have their own maintainers.
 The SONiC project’s build repository defines the complete list of sources used to create the project and is maintained by Microsoft.